bquinn17/SWEN440-Project2/README.md

    interacting with the data storage layer to fulfill the request.

 ## Architecture
-A key component of understanding and extending the **Online Ordering System** is its architecture.
-Management expects each team to fully document the architecture and how they plan to extend it.
-Components to consider in developing the architecture documentation are the key drivers, the _Architectually Significant Requirements_ the team is addressing, the architecture itself, and how the chosen architecture addresses the drivers.

-## Development
-The **Online Ordering System** was developed using the Java language.
-The developers used IntelliJ IDEA, atom, and vsCode as their principle development tools.
-Development work was done in both Ubuntu and Windows 10.
-However, the customer has explicitly asked that the final product run on Windows 10.

-### Coding Style
-The management team _fired_ the last set of architects and developers because they could not agree on architectural direction or coding styles and conventions.
-This inability has led to a slightly brittle system that is at risk of falling behind its primary competitor, that South American company, Amazon.

-The management team strongly believes that consistency in coding will yield a better result and a better final grade.
+Model-View-Controller with the use of Repositories acting as the middle man between the Data Layer and their respective controllers.
+The Repositories read/write/delete/update the models to the database.

 ### Dependencies
- - Java 8 : Refactoring work done over the life of the ordering system has resulted in dependencies on newer versions of Java.
-Currently, streams and lambda expressions are used.

-    The customer is open to upgrading to newer Java versions if the architecture team identifies functionality that would enhance functionality of the system or readability of the resulting code.
+ - Java 8
  - Lombok Library: Lombok annotations are used in places to auto-generate getters and setters.
- - JUnit Library:  Included but never used.
+ - JUnit Library:  For the unit tests.
+ - MySQL 8: Used for the database

 ### Building
 The development team choose Maven as their build tool.
-Maven 3.1.0 and 3.3.9 have both been successfully used.
+Maven 3.1.0 and 3.3.9 and 3.5.2 have both been successfully used.

 With Maven installed, running **mvn clean install** from the root install directory should